surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ### Parameter List

-The parameter list in the help topic is generated from the function or script syntax and from the descriptions that you add by using the `.Parameter` keyword.
+The parameter list in the help topic is generated from the function or script syntax and from the descriptions that you add by using the `.PARAMETER` keyword.
 The function parameters appear in the **Parameters** section of the help topic in the same order that they appear in the function or script syntax.
 The spelling and capitalization of parameter names is also taken from the syntax.
-It isn't affected by the parameter name specified by the `.Parameter` keyword.
+It isn't affected by the parameter name specified by the `.PARAMETER` keyword.

 ### Common Parameters